nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

    -GL 1 -doMajorMinor 1 -doMaf 1 -SNP_pval 1e-6 -rmTriallelic 0.05 -doPost 1 -doGeno 8
 ```
 The first two columns of the output are the chromosome and position.
 The following columns list the the posterior probabilites
-for the major/major, major/minor, and minor/minor for each individual in the same order as they appeared from the top of the bam list.
+for the {major,major}, {major,minor}, and {minor,minor} for each individual in the same order as they appeared from the top of the bam list.

 Take a look at the ouput:
 ```bash